CarnegieHall/linked-data/README.md

 - **Credited non-performing roles**, e.g. choral/ensemble preparation, technical roles, etc., are not included in the initial release

 ### Building LOD at Carnegie Hall

+How did the Carnegie Hall Archives get from an internal database to 3 million triples containing open data from a dozen ontologies and vocabularies?

 ## GET INVOLVED
 ### Provide Feedback or Report Issues